FCC TCPA Regulations Overview: 2024 / 2025 Consent Compliance Changes

-Revoke Consent in Any Reasonable Manner
+Recognizing Consent Opt-Outs Made in Any Reasonable Manner

-In the recent FCC Order, it was clarified that text senders must accept certain keywords as a reasonable way for people to revoke their consent.
+The regulations clarify that text senders must accept certain keywords as a reasonable way for people to revoke their consent.
 These words are:

 • Stop